informalsystems/modelator/README.md

 [![Build Status](https://github.com/informalsystems/modelator/actions/workflows/python.yml/badge.svg)](https://github.com/informalsystems/modelator/actions/workflows/python.yml)

 Modelator is a tool that enables automatic generation of tests from models.
-Modelator takes [TLA+ models](https://mbt.informal.systems/docs/tla_basics_tutorials/tutorial.html) as its input and generates tests that can be run against an implementation of the model.
+Modelator takes [TLA+ models](https://mbt.informal.systems/docs/tla_basics_tutorials/tutorial.html) as its input and generates tests that can be executed against an implementation of the model.

-Under the hood, Modelator uses [Apalache](https://apalache.informal.systems/), our in-house model checker, to generate tests from models.
+Under the hood, Modelator uses [Apalache](https://apalache.informal.systems), our in-house model checker, to generate tests from models.

-Modelator is used by [Atomkraft](https://github.com/informalsystems/atomkraft), a testing framework for the [Cosmos blockchains network](https://cosmos.network/).
+Modelator is used by [Atomkraft](https://github.com/informalsystems/atomkraft), a testing framework for the [Cosmos blockchains network](https://cosmos.network).

 # Installing Modelator